 The cell and gene therapy industry is entering an exciting phase of accelerated growth, which carries many logistics challenges right from the start of the supply chain.
-Join this panel webinar moderated by leading expert Jean Stanton (Director, Regulatory Compliance, Johnson & Johnson), as she discusses the critical aspects of raw materials for cell therapy manufacture with our expert panel:
+Watch this On Demand webinar moderated by leading expert Jean Stanton (Director, Regulatory Compliance, Johnson & Johnson), as she discusses the critical aspects of raw materials for cell therapy manufacture with our expert panel:

 - John Tomtishen, Product Steward - Manufacturing Science & Technology, Cell & Gene Technical Development & Manufacturing, Novartis